Mariomtz0713/Project-3/README.md

 # Project-3
 Mario Martinez | Diana Ibarra | Isaac Campos | Joe Montecinos

-- In this project we collected flight data leaving from the San Antonio International Airport and looked to analyze popluar destination routes as well as favorable airlines.
+- In this project our team of 4 collected flight data leaving from the San Antonio International Airport.
+We analyzed popluar routes, visualized destinations, and discovered popular airlines.

 ## Instructions to fully launch [WEBSITE](https://mariomtz0713.github.io/Project-3/)
 Our complete data is not stored online and will need to run the following steps to get all charts displayed properly.